 Common Assault or Assault with Intent to Commit an Indictable Offence against a Child

-An indictable offence is a specific kind of offense which can only be tried on an indictment (a formal and official accusation that a person has committed a crime).
+An indictable offence is a specific kind of offence which can only be tried on an indictment (a formal and official accusation that a person has committed a crime).
 After a preliminary hearing to determine whether there is a prima facie case (a clear case at first sight) to address, the person can be tired by a jury.
 This is in contrast to a summary offence, which is a crime that can be proceeded against summarily (in some common law jurisdictions) without the right to a jury trial.

 More than Three Prosecuted Indictable Offences with a Prison Sentence of Two Years or More